Developing a Comprehensive Emergency Management Program (coming soon)

 The Surveillance Detection Course instructs participants on the fundamental principles and methodologies of human surveillance.
 Through case studies and role-play exercises, participants will understand how to plan, execute, and assess a surveillance operation.
 Additional topics covered are solving ethical dilemmas, identities vulnerabilities, and conducting counter-surveillance.
 This course is intended for law enforcement, corporate safety, and school security personnel.
 These techniques and tactics taught in the course are based on the training curriculum of federal Jaw enforcement officers, and are actively used in today’s changing world.

-Active Shooter Response for Schools, Faith-based Organizations, and Private Sector (coming soon)
+Active Shooter Response for Schools and Universities (coming soon)

 The Active Shooter Response course is designed to instruct civilians to respond effectively during a critical incident in order to prevent or minimize casualties.
 Participants learn critical techniques and approaches, created by federal law enforcement agencies, such as the Alert, Lockdown, Inform, Counter, and Evacuate (A.L.l.C.E.) method.
 The course also addresses active shooter responses on all levels from supervisory to the individual, and dispels many of the active shooter protection myths.
 This course is intended for any stakeholder in government agencies, schools/universities, faith-based organizations, and the private sector.
 Participants will have the opportunity to utilize the techniques they have gained in a simulated active shooter cenario where they will then debrief and reassess.
 This active learning approach will reinforce the course concepts and better prepare participants to respond to critical incidents.

-Tactical Casualty for School Administrators and Staff (coming soon)
+Tactical Emergency Medical Care for Schools and Universities (coming soon)

 The contemporary curriculum is presented in a relatively low stress environment, allowing the student to gain a better understanding of the knowledge, skills, and attitudes needed to provide lifesaving care in emergency situations.
 At the completion of the course, the student will gain a better understating of the preventable causes of death and will learn how to employ, simple but very effective lay person emergency care.

-This cutting edge course provides Superintendents, School Board Members and Administrators with the tools they need to provide our students the highest level of protection to further their charge under Article 28. (c) of the California State Constitution, Right to Safe Schools, which states that “All students and staff of public primary, elementary, junior high and senior high schools have the inalienable right to attend campuses which are safe, secure and peaceful.”
+This cutting edge course provides Superintendents, School Board Members and Administrators with the tools they need to provide our students the highest level of protection to further their charge under Article 28. (c) of the California State Constitution, Right to Safe Schools.
 This course will provide participants with a real-life approach to working with Law Enforcement, School Security Officers, and a working understanding of the roles and responsibilities of staff relating to providing a safe, secure & peaceful environment for learning to occur.
 Participants will be able to identify the difference between “Technical Direction” vs “Supervision” as it relates to School Resource Officers – School Police, School Security & Supervision Staff.
 Safe Schools Plans will be explored, as well as the legal and moral responsibilities associated with mandatory reporting items.
-The course is intended for School Board Members, Superintendents, Cabinet Members, District Student Services/Child Welfare & Attendance staff, Principals, Assistant Principals/Vice Principals, Deans, Coordinators & Managers.
+The course is intended for School Board Members, Superintendents, Cabinet Members, District Student Services/Child Welfare & Attendance Administrators, Principals, Assistant Principals/Vice Principals, presidents/Vice Presidents, Deans, Coordinators & Managers.